 Terracotta Plant Pots

 One last point.
-If you have old terracotta pots that are chipped or cracked, you can prolong their lives by wiring them.
-Adding wire around the neck of the plant pots will stop the pot from splitting in the cold weather.
+If you have old terracotta plant pots that might be chipped or slightly cracked, you can prolong their lives by wiring them.
+Adding a piece of wire round the neck of the plant pots will stop the pot from slitting in the cold weather.
 For additional support, adding 3 or 4 double wire clips over the rim (as per the picture) will provide even more strength and support.

 To learn more about garden design why not check out our 1 Year Online Garden Design Diploma course